step-security/github-actions-goat/README.md

 This repo has some GitHub workflows.
 Follow these steps to see how the [Step Security GitHub App](https://github.com/apps/step-security) addresses those issues.

-As of now, the App automatically restricts permissions of the `GITHUB_TOKEN`.
-This helps counter the threat of the token being exfiltrated.

 1. Create a fork of the repo.
 2. Go to the Actions tab in the fork.
 Click the "Enable Actions" button.

+## Tutorial #1

+1. Create a new issue in the forked repo.
+Then label the issue as a feature.
+Once you do this, an action will get triggered.
+2. Go to the Actions tab, and have a look at the permissions assigned to the `GITHUB_TOKEN`.
+3. By default, the `GITHUB_TOKEN` has a lot of permissions assigned.
+4. You can now manually fix the workflow by adding the `permissions` key, but its hard to know what the permissions should be.
+In this tutorial, lets fix the permissions automatically.
-3. Visit [Step Security GitHub App](https://github.com/apps/step-security) and click on Install.
-Install it on the fork.
+5. Visit [Step Security GitHub App](https://github.com/apps/step-security) and click on Install.
+Install it on your forked repo.

-You should see a pull request with security improvements.
-As of now, the App automatically restricts permissions of the `GITHUB_TOKEN`.
+6. You should see a pull request with the minimum permissions assigned for the workflow.
+7. Create another issue and label it as a feature.
+8. Go to the Actions tab, and have a look at the permissions assigned to the `GITHUB_TOKEN`.
+9. Now it has only few permissions assigned.
+10. Congratulations on completing the first tutorial!

 ## Threats and Countermeasures